 Monochromatic beige sneakers, like the Reebok Classic Leather Urban Descent or the Saucony Shadow Original, allows for versatility in styling as its restrained tones tend to diffuse all the stresses of the world and allow a bolder use of colors in clothing and even in makeup.

 Noteworthy beige lifestyle sneakers according to brand

-- Adidas Hamburg - The low-top Adidas Hamburg was re-issued in 2014 with retro styling and modern comfort.
+- Adidas Hamburg - The low-top Hamburg was re-issued in 2014 with retro styling and modern comfort.
 The retro lifestyle sneaker is aimed for everyday wear.
 The low profile design has remarkable grooved rubber sole panels and authentic gum rubber outsoles that combine modernity and a nostalgic vibe.

 - Adidas 350 – Available in various neutral tones and among them beige sneakers version of this classic kick known formerly as the Adidas 350 SPZL.
 The heavily perforated vamp sneaker that is soccer-inspired retailed at 80 pounds and was only sold at select European Adidas Originals retailers.

 - Adidas Matchcourt Mid – The mid-top sneaker as its name implies has been proven tough on the skate parks as wear tester’s checklist regarding grip, board feel, and flexibility have been smoothly passed by this classic-looking sneaker released in 2016.
 With a thin mid-upper for enhanced flexibility while skateboarding and a thick rubber toe cap and a durable outsole, the mid-top skateboarding shoe is also affordably priced.